katamartin/Opendoor/README.md

 It would also be desirable to cache the results of recent queries, so that adding additional filters to an old query could run much more quickly.

+I used jBuilder to render the results in GeoJSON.
+The views take an enormous amount of time to load compared to ActiveRecord.
+I believe that it would be favorable to instead write the GeoJSON by hand.